apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     throughput set `direct-deliver` to `false
                             `.

--   `nio-remoting-threads`.
+-   `nioRemotingThreads`.
 When configured to use NIO, ActiveMQ will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by `Runtime.getRuntime().availableProcessors()` for processing incoming